mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Someone:** Truth?

 **Katagiri Roshi:** Truth...
-And also, oneness of the supermundane and mundane worlds is called *tathagatagarbha*.
+And also, oneness of the supermundane and mundane worlds is called *tathāgatagarbha*.

-Tathagatagarbha is, *tathagata* is the *Tathagata*, Buddha; *garbha* is “womb.”
-So Tathagata storehouse, Tathagata womb, means everyone is buddha.
+Tathāgatagarbha is, *tathāgata* is the *Tathāgata*, Buddha; *garbha* is “womb.”
+So Tathāgata storehouse, Tathāgata womb, means everyone is buddha.
 Buddha consists of the principle, and wisdom: the oneness of the principle and wisdom.
 In this book, *buddha* means oneness of principle and wisdom. *Principle* means [dharma body].
 Truth itself.

 And this truth and wisdom [is] already present in us, but covered with [defilement].
 Delusion; *klesha*.
 So dharma body as a principle and wisdom doesn’t work; actually it’s covered.
-I don’t know [what] to call it, but anyway, already the *tathagata* is covered with delusions and defiledness.
+I don’t know [what] to call it, but anyway, already the *tathāgata* is covered with delusions and defiledness.

-That’s why we say *tathagata-garbha*.
+That’s why we say *tathāgata-garbha*.
 We are already the infant, the babies.
 Any time, when you are ready to be in the human world, you can come out.
-That is *tathagatagarbha*.
+That is *tathāgatagarbha*.

-So, *tathagatagarbha* means all of us, all sentient beings, so-called *mind of all sentient beings*.
+So, *tathāgatagarbha* means all of us, all sentient beings, so-called *mind of all sentient beings*.
 That mind of all sentient beings consists of the defiledness and undefiledness, which means [mundane and supermundane] world.

-That teaching of the *tathagatagarbha* is the teaching of Mahayana.
-Mahayana emphasizes that teaching, the teaching of *tathagatagarbha*.
+That teaching of the *tathāgatagarbha* is the teaching of Mahayana.
+Mahayana emphasizes that teaching, the teaching of *tathāgatagarbha*.
 That is called Mahayana.

 So [that is] why we call this teaching Mahayana, because this Mahayana emphasizes the truth as the mind of all sentient beings, consisting of supermundane and mundane world.
 But the supermundane and mundane worlds are not separated, because they are one.
-That is called *tathagatagarbha*.
+That is called *tathāgatagarbha*.

 Do you have questions about this so far?